Shopping online, by telemarketing or mail order

 The safest method of payment involves paying an invoice after the product has arrived.
 However, you usually have to pay for items you purchase online and otherwise already when placing the order.
 If you must pay in advance, it is safest to pay with a credit card.
 In this case, your credit card company is partly responsible for the purchase.
 If the seller fails to deliver the product and return your money, you may demand the trade price from a credit card company.

 When paying with a credit card, the payer must make sure that the seller is appropriate and will not misuse the provided credit card information.
 Verify that the seller provides secure access.
 You know this by the code https:// used in front of the online address.
 An image of an intact key or lock on your browser also indicates that the connection is secure.
+However, be careful because the lock icon or the https:// at the beginning of the address do not necessarily guarantee the reliability or authenticity of the web page.
+Data encryption can also be used for scamming purposes.
 Never send your credit card number by e-mail.

 Always store and keep order confirmations and other messages you receive from the company.
 Check that you have been charged the correct amount on your credit card bill statement.